ratzlord3125/appointment-scheduler/README.md

 | `provider` | provider |qwerty123 |
 | `corporate customer` | customer_c |qwerty123 |
 | `retail customer` | customer_r |qwerty123 |

-## Blog

-This application is being described in [devoxify.com](https://devoxify.com/) blog.
-If you are interested in how this project was created, what issues were encoutered and how they were solved I highly encourage you to visit this blog.

 ## Steps to Setup